bartnijssen/cewa564/README.md

 If all goes well, then the model should run and end with `FORTRAN STOP: finished simulation successfully`

-This is not how we will generally interact with the model.
+This is not how we will generally interact with the model, but it is a quick check to make sure everyone can run the model.
 Instead we will be using a python package called `pysumma` to interact with the model simulations.